 Attitudes and behaviours around LGBTQ+ folks

 Ally; noun: a person who isn’t queer or LGBTQ+ — but steps up and uses their privilege to support the LGBTQ+ community and advocates for equality.
 A good ally knows when to stand up and speak up — and when to stand down in spaces when LGBTQ+ conversations are happening.
-Example: Tatiana Maslany, Jodie Comer
+Examples: Tatiana Maslany, Jodie Comer.

 Heteronormativity; noun: a cultural bias that creates a lens that sees heterosexuality or being straight as the norm.
 Example: assuming people are straight when you meet them, assuming all families have a mom and dad, etc.